Stories from Quick Reads and India

 bring a school of photography to Kolkata, India in which the individuals going through those shelter homes have access to free education in exchange for a certificate in photography as well as the opportunity for a future in a career that can provide confidence and hope.

-Many people are confused about the meaning of Indian “headshakes”, and how to communicate using same.
+Many people are confused about the meaning of Indian “headshakes” and how to communicate using them.
 That may explain why a satirical video deciphering different types of Indian headshakes has gone viral.